 Located in the high desert of New Mexico and bordered by the Sangre de Cristo Mountains, Taos has the honor of being one of the country’s oldest artist colonies.
 Taos enjoys other designations, including World Heritage status by UNESCO and National Historic Landmark designation.
 Taos is known for its Taos Pueblo, a multi-story Adobe complex that has served as home to Pueblo members for several centuries.

 Other sights include Taos Plaza, a former center for trade and town square gossip, which now houses galleries, restaurants, and shopping.
 Artists can take in the local art at museums, including the Howard Museum of Art and the Taos Art Museum.
 Taos also provides visitors with walking tours that cover landmarks, including the San Geronimo Church and Rio Grande Del Norte National Monument.

-For the lover of nature and all its magic, a visit to the Havasupai Indian Reservation, located in the Grand Canyon, is one hot ticket.
+For the lover of nature and all its magic, a visit to the Havasupai Indian Reservation, located in the Arizona section of the Grand Canyon, is one hot ticket.
 The name Havasupai translates to “people of blue-green waters,” which is no coincidence given the five waterfalls within the campground: Havasu Falls, Navajo Falls, Beaver Falls, Mooney Falls, and Fifty Foot Falls.

 While not situated on a Native American reservation, Sleeping Bear is still a magical part of the rich local Native American folklore in Northern Michigan.
 Local Ojibwe legend has it that the Sleeping Bear Dunes and the nearby North and South Manitou Islands are the eternal resting places for a mother bear and her two cubs who were separated while swimming across the great Lake Michigan to flee a forest fire in Wisconsin.